RickCarlino/dictionary-mcp/MCP_SETUP.md

 ### 5. Verify the connection

 1. Open Claude Desktop
-2. Use the `/mcp` command - "dictionary" should appear as an available server
+2. The MCP server should connect automatically
-3. Try creating a dictionary to test functionality
+3. Try using dictionary tools to test functionality

 ## Claude Code Setup